 - a pavilion that is available to hire for activities such as aerobics and Tai Chi

-- three tennis courts, several football pitches, a basketball hoop and a baseball diamond
+- 3 tennis courts, several football pitches, a basketball hoop and a baseball diamond

 - play areas with equipment suitable for children aged 2 to 14 years

-- a balancing pond that is managed by Thames Water
+- a balancing pond that is owned and managed by Thames Water

 - Hayley Green Wood Local Nature Reserve which lies next door